the-data-center/Who-Lives/WhoLivesMarkdown.md

 Large disparities in the poverty rate continue to be evident at all geographic levels.
-For example, in Metro New Orleans 26 percent of Black people, 22 percent of Hispanic people, and 20 percent of Asian people live in poverty compared to 10 percent of White people.
+For example, in Metro New Orleans 26 percent of Black people and 22 percent of Hispanic people live in poverty compared to 10 percent of White people.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/povbyrace-1.png" style="display: block; margin: auto;" />

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-∗ = In Orleans Parish, the difference between White and Asian, Black and Asian, and Hispanic and Asian is not statistically significant.
+**Notes**: Due to high margins of error, data for Asians is not included in this chart.
-∗ = In Jefferson Parish, the difference between Black and Hispanic, Black and Asian, and Hispanic and Asian is not statistically significant.
+∗ = In Jefferson Parish, the difference between Black and Hispanic is not statistically significant.
-∗ = In the New Orleans Metro Area, the difference between Black and Hispanic, Black and Asian, and Hispanic and Asian is not statistically significant.
+∗ = In the New Orleans Metro Area, the difference between Black and Hispanic is not statistically significant.
 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2023.</p>
 </div>

 Like the overall poverty rate, the child poverty rate in New Orleans decreased from 41 percent 1999 to 32 percent in 2023.
-In Jefferson, 23 percent of children live in poverty and across the metro 25, both higher than the national rate.
+In Jefferson, 23 percent of children live in poverty and across the metro 25 percent, both higher than the national rate.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/childpov-1.png" style="display: block; margin: auto;" />